RichJ233/EI2-Open-Source/README.md

 - Citations are detailed in each sub-folder.

-- It is contributed by [Ruiqi Jiang](https://richj233.github.io/) from HKU on AUG/5/2024.
+- It is collected and contributed by [Ruiqi Jiang](https://richj233.github.io/) from HKU on AUG/5/2024.
 Any inquiries to: ruiqijiang@foxmail.com.

 # EI2-Open-Source